pmocal/blogger/README.md

 # Blogger

-## Summary

-A blogging platform built from scratch in Rails  where an admin create, edit, tag, and delete posts while visitors can comment on posts.
+**A blogging platform built from scratch in Rails  where an admin create, edit, tag, and delete posts while visitors can comment on posts.**

 Click on the image below to visit the site.